-On 6 Mar 2007, Bonhams in Knightsbridge offered for auction a dinner suit that they wrote was the dinner jacket that Connery wears in Thunderball.
+On 6 Mar 2007, Bonhams in Knightsbridge offered for auction a dinner jacket that they wrote was the dinner jacket that Connery wears in Thunderball.
+This dinner jacket sold for £33,600.
 Their lot details reads:

 Sean Connery from Thunderball, 1965